CodingGarden/faqs/README.md

 ## What Macbook do you have?

-I am still using the 2015 Macbook Pro (yes still in 2022).
-This 7 year old laptop still runs great for all of my needs (development, music production, video editing and image editing).
+I have the 2021 14" Macbook Pro

 These are the specs at a glance:
-* Intel "Core i7" Quad Core 2.5 GHz
+* Apple M1 Pro
 * 16GB RAM
 * 500GB SSD
-* AMD Radeon R9 M370X 2GB GPU

-This is the second 2015 Macbook pro I have owned.
-The first one I got brand new in 2015.
-I decided to replace it with a similar model but with a faster processor, more hard drive space and a dedicated GPU.
-The current one I bought lightly used on ebay in May 2020.

-Read more about this Macbook [here](https://everymac.com/systems/apple/macbook_pro/specs/macbook-pro-core-i7-2.5-15-dual-graphics-mid-2015-retina-display-specs.html)
+Read more about this Macbook [here](https://everymac.com/systems/apple/macbook_pro/specs/macbook-pro-m1-pro-8-core-cpu-14-core-gpu-14-2021-specs.html)

 ## Why do you use a Mac?